Javascript is not enabled.

 Getty Images

 In April, the Centers for Medicare and Medicaid Services finalized the first-ever national staffing standards for federally funded nursing homes.
 The changes, which AARP championed, were first proposed in September and apply to most of the nation’s 15,000 nursing homes.
-They come in response to concerns about the adequacy of care in nursing homes as well as about 188,000 nursing home resident deaths since the onset of the COVID-19 pandemic.
+They come in response to concerns about safety and the adequacy of care in nursing homes as well as the roughly 188,000 nursing home resident deaths since the onset of the COVID-19 pandemic.

-However, proposed measures in the House and Senate would block the rule from taking effect.
+However, proposed bills in the House and Senate would have blocked the rule from taking effect.
 The repeal effort follows complaints from the nursing home industry that the standards would be difficult to meet because of a nursing workforce shortage.

 Learn How AARP is Fighting for You